Airport customer service agent job description

 Clear communication

-Ability to make clear passenger announcements and communicate effectively with diverse international travelers.
+Ability to make clear passenger announcements and communicate effectively with diverse international travellers.

 Qualifications and requirements